After property scandal, Pope tightens money controls

 In 2014, the Secretariat invested about 200 million euros (S$325.1 million) as a partner in a deal to buy a luxury building in London.
 As the deal became onerous, it paid tens of millions of fees to middlemen in attempts to change the terms.

-Cardinal George Pell, the Vatican's former treasurer, told Reuters earlier this month there had been "enormous losses".
+Cardinal George Pell, the Vatican's former treasurer, said earlier this month that there had been "enormous losses".
+In September, the pope fired Cardinal Angelo Becciu, a former top Secretariat official.

 Your feedback is important to us Tell us what you think.
 Email us at btuserfeedback@sph.com.sg